imanuelsteven/Mamikos-Recommendation-System/README.md

 ---

-**1. Content Based Filtering : silhouette score**
+**1. Content Based Filtering : Precision**

 *Precision* is a crucial metric for evaluating the performance of a classification model.
 It helps us understand how accurate the model is in identifying positive instances.
-A high precision score indicates that the model rarely makes false positive predictions, meaning its positive predictions are more trustworthy.
+A high precision score indicates that the model rarely makes false positive predictions, meaning its positive predictions are more trustworthy.[[5]](https://esairina.medium.com/memahami-confusion-matrix-accuracy-precision-recall-specificity-dan-f1-score-610d4f0db7cf)

 **Precision is calculated using the formula:**

-$$Presisi = \frac{TP}{TP + FP}$$
+$$Precision = \frac{TP}{TP + FP}$$

 Where: